Kroll: 3♣ Limit Raise with Exactly Three Trumps

 Responder’s 3♣ is Kroll.
 It shows:

 That last point matters.
-3♣ is artificial.
-It says, “Partner, I have a real raise, but only three trumps.”
+3♣ is artificial and alertable.
+It says, “Partner, I have an invitational major suit raise but with only three trumps.”

 Why Kroll Exists

-A direct jump raise, such as 1♠-3♠, often promises four-card support.
-Bergen-style methods also use 3♣ or 3♦ for four-card raises.
+A direct jump raise, such as 1♠-3♠, generally promises four-card support.
+Bergen-style methods also use 3♣ or 3♦ for major suit four-card raises.
 Jacoby 2NT is too strong, because it is game-forcing.
-A simple raise to 2♠ can undersell a good 11-count.
+A simple raise to 2♠ can undersell a good 10-12count.
+Starting with 1NT is possible in some methods, but that pushes an invitational raise into a bid many 2/1 pairs want to treat as semi-forcing.

 Opener’s 3♦ Ask